Weakly-guided Self-supervised Pretraining for Temporal Activity Detection: Weakly-guided Self-supervised Pretraining

-} where $\text{VF}(v)$ and $\text{VF}(l)$ denote the augmented video and associated label using Volume Freeze.
+} where $\text{VF}(v)$ and $\text{VF}(l)$ denote the augmented video and associated label in Volume Freeze.
 Also, $v$ and $l$ correspond to a given video clip of length $n$ and its frame-level pseudo label (one-hot), respectively.
-We freeze a frame for random $m$ times (denoted by $\{\cdot\}^m$) at a random temporal location $r \in [1,n-1]$, where $m \in [2,n-r+1]$, and we concatenate it to the original clip to create an augmented clip of the same original length $n$.
-The labels for the augmented clip are created accordingly, where we have zero labels for the frozen segment, and original frame-level labels elsewhere.
-We further experiment with freezing multiple segments within a clip, which gives only a small gain.
+We freeze a frame for random $m$ times (denoted by $\{\cdot\}^m$) at a random temporal location $r \in [1,n-1]$, where $m \in [2,n-r+1]$, and we concatenate it to the original clip to create an augmented clip of the same original length $n$, discarding overflowing frames. \ch{This guarantees that our model does not benefit from seeing more frames compared to baseline.
+Also, the information loss from discarding frames is not significant, as our clip-sampling already has a significant randomness.} The labels for the augmented clip are created accordingly, where we have zero labels for the frozen segment, and original frame-level labels elsewhere.
+We further experiment with freezing multiple segments within a clip, which has a limited gain.

-\subsubsection{Volume MixUp}
+\subsubsection{Volume MixUp:}

 With Volume MixUp, we introduce multi-action frames to pretraining clips, which originally have a single action per clip.
 More specifically, we combine randomly selected two clips with a random temporal overlap, so that the overlapping region contains two actions per frame.
 This is inspired by the MixUp operation in image domain \cite{zhang2017mixup}.
 However, here we focus more on preserving the temporal consistency in Volume MixUp when combining two clips, by having seamlessly varying temporal alpha masks for each clip.
 It means, we have a smooth transition from one clip to the other within the temporal overlap.
 The labels for each clip are weighted with the corresponding temporal alpha mask to create soft labels.
 Such an augmented example with Volume MixUp is given in \fref{fig:aug} (middle) and elaborated in \fref{fig:vm}.
 This can also be denoted as, {